bhaskar345/AIMWC/README.md

 Maintaining mental wellness has never been more important.
 By combining **emotional tracking** and **AI-powered support**, AIMWC aims to provide:
 - Self-awareness through mood visualization.
 - Timely, sensitive mental encouragement.
-- A lightweight, flexible architecture for easy deployment.

 ---